 2. Centralized Administration: Voter requests go directly through a centralized channel, i.e., the political CRM software, making it easier to address their concerns.

 3. Rapid Mobilization of Services: Priority filters in the software enable the volunteers to promptly respond to requests and help out potential voters in understanding the candidate's stance, the election process, registration, etc.

 CRM software is a huge asset to any campaign in the 21st century.
 It helps the relevant parties understand the viewpoints of one another and communicate clearly.
-CRM not only streamlines the GOTV process but also strengthens the candidate-voter relationship which is the heart and soul of democracy!
+Political CRM not only streamlines the GOTV process but also strengthens the candidate-voter relationship which is the heart and soul of democracy!